mekicha/awesome-sanic/README.md

 - [Sanic-RestPlus](https://github.com/ashleysommer/sanic-restplus): A port of Flask-RestPlus for Sanic.
 Full-featured REST API with SwaggerUI generation.
 - [Sanic-Transmute](https://github.com/yunstanford/sanic-transmute): A Sanic extension that generates APIs from python function and classes, and also generates Swagger UI/documentation automatically.
 - [Sanic-OpenAPI3e](https://github.com/endafarrell/sanic-openapi3e): A Sanic extension that allows you to decorate your routes and configure your OpenAPI spec v3.0 and swagger.
 Very high spec compliance, customisable.
+- [Sanic-REST-Framework](https://github.com/Tioit-Wang/sanic-rest-framework): API rapid development framework for SANIC, Inspired by Django REST Framework, Has complete authority verification, authentication, serializer components, CBV suite, Depends on the tortoise ORM, Used together with srf_app_helper and tortoise-orm, You can get a smooth development experience like Django

 ### Authentication
 - [Sanic-JWT](https://github.com/ahopkins/sanic-jwt): Authentication extension for JSON Web Tokens (JWT).